spruceid/siwe-ex/README.md

 # Sign-In with Ethereum

-Elixir library to enable [Sign-In with Ethereum](https://login.xyz) message validation; see siwe repo for more context and interface definition for other [SIWE](https://github.com/spruceid/siwe) libraries and systems.
+Elixir library to enable [Sign-In with Ethereum](https://login.xyz) message validation.

 Full documentation found at <https://hexdocs.pm/siwe>.

-This library provides functions for parsing and validating [SIWE](https://github.com/ethereum/EIPs/pull/4361) message strings and their corresponding signatures.
+This library provides functions for parsing and validating [SIWE](hhttps://eips.ethereum.org/EIPS/eip-4361) message strings and their corresponding signatures.

 ## Installation